-- When you have an indwelling urinary catheter, you are more likely to develop a UTI.
-These infections are more likely if you have the catheter in place for a long time.
+When you have an indwelling urinary catheter, you are more likely to develop a urinary tract infection (UTI) in your bladder or kidneys.

-UTI - catheter associated; Urinary tract infection - catheter associated; Nosocomial UTI; Health care associated UTI; Catheter-associated bacteriuria
+UTI - catheter associated; Urinary tract infection - catheter associated; Nosocomial UTI; Health care-associated UTI; Catheter-associated bacteriuria; Hospital acquired-UTI

 Many types of bacteria or fungi can cause a catheter-related UTI.
-In general, they are more resistant to common antibiotics than bacteria causing other types of UTIs.
+This type of UTI is harder to treat with common antibiotics.

 Common reasons to have an indwelling catheter are: